A modular approach to the generalized Ramanujan-Nagell equation: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Professor Andrew Bremner for his generous helps about \textsc{Magma} computations and his useful ideas and would like to Professor Benjamin Matschke for his useful idea that show how to reduce to S-integral points on Mordell equations \eqref{eq.3.13}-\eqref{eq.3.14} and sharing results of computations of his \textsc{Sage} codes with us.
+We are grateful to Professor Andrew Bremner for his generous helps about \textsc{Magma} computations and his useful ideas and would like to thank Professor Benjamin Matschke for his useful idea that shows how to reduce to S-integral points on Mordell equations \eqref{eq.3.15}-\eqref{eq.3.16} and sharing results of computations of his \textsc{Sage} codes with us and to Professor Jennifer Balakrishnan for enabling my connection with him.
+We also cordially thank an anonymous referee for carefully reading our paper and for giving such constructive comments which substantially helped improving the quality of the paper.
 G. S. was supported by the Research Fund of Bursa Uludag University under Project No: F-2020/8.